MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/use-webhooks.md

 ---
-title: "Use webhooks to create external handlers for server events(Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Use webhooks to create external handlers for server events(Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "You can send data about events that occur on the server to a web application using webhooks.
 Webhooks is a lightweight HTTP pattern for connecting Web APIs and services with a publish/subscribe model. webhook senders notify receivers about events by making requests to receiver endpoints with some information about the events." ms.custom: ms.date: 12/18/2017